Huy-Ngo/acanban/README.md

 ### Python packages

-These packages are
+These packages should be installed in a Python virtual environment.

-- Flask
+- Quart-Trio
-- Gunicorn
+- HyperCorn

 ### Server requirements

+I haven't decided on whether to deploy JSON DB as merely JSON files with IPFS or using a JSON DBMS like RethinkDB

+- NGINX
 - IPFS
-- NGINX
+- RethinkDB

 ## Steps